-23 (b) Complete a readiness assessment as developed by the Department 24 of Health and Human Services to determine the lead agency's viability.
-The readiness assessment shall evaluate organizational, operational, and 25 26 programmatic capabilities and performance, including review of: The 27 strength of the board of directors; compliance and oversight; financial risk management; financial liquidity and performance; infrastructure 28 29 maintenance; funding sources, including state, federal, and external 30 private funding; and operations, including reporting, staffing, 31 evaluation, training, supervision, contract monitoring, and program 1 performance tracking capabilities;

-2 (c) Have the ability to provide directly or by contract through a 3 local network of providers the services required of a lead agency.
-A lead 4 agency shall not directly provide more than thirty-five percent of direct 5 services required under the contract; and

-6 (d) Provide accountability for meeting the outcomes and performance 7 standards related to child welfare services established by Nebraska child 8 welfare policy and the federal government.
+- (b) Complete a readiness assessment as developed by the Department of Health and Human Services to determine the lead agency's viability.
+The readiness assessment shall evaluate organizational, operational, and programmatic capabilities and performance, including review of: The strength of the board of directors; compliance and oversight; financial risk management; financial liquidity and performance; infrastructure maintenance; funding liquidity and performance; infrastructure maintenance; including state, federal, and external private fundi and external private funding; operations, including reporting, staffing, evaluation, training, supervision, contract monitoring, and program performance tracking capabilities; - (c) Have the ability to provide directly or by contract through a local network of providers the services required of a lead agency.
+A lead agency shall not directly provide more than thirty-five percent of direct services required under the contract; and - (d) Provide accountability for meeting the outcomes and performance standards related to child welfare services established by Nebraska child - welfare policy and the federal government.